 Forfeitures are allocated as of the last day of the Plan year.
-At December 31, 2005, forfeited non-vested accounts totaled \$64, which may be used to pay future administrative expenses of the Plan.
-At December 31, 2004, there were no forfeited non-vested accounts.
+At December 31, 2006 and December 31, 2005, forfeited non-vested accounts totaled \$434 and \$64, respectively, which may be used to pay future administrative expenses of the Plan.